Senolytic Pulse Protocol

 Gentle movement, hydration, bowel regularity, and prioritising sleep in the 48–72 hours around a pulse can be framed as simple, low‑tech ways of giving efferocytosis, lymphatic flow, and organ clearance the best chance to quietly do their work.

-MCS states that its fisetin purity is tested by Eurofins prior to manufacturing and highlights no fillers are ever used in their capsules.&#x20;
+MCS states that their apigenin and fisetin purity is tested by Eurofins prior to manufacturing and highlights no fillers are ever used in their capsules.

-The quercetin product is not liposomal, but MCS states that bromelain is included to support quercetin absorption after oral administration.
+The quercetin product is not liposomal, but pure bromelain extract is included to support quercetin absorption after oral administration.

 Slow-COMT individuals may be more likely to experience overstimulation, irritability, anxiety, or sleep disruption from quercetin-containing pulses because quercetin is commonly described as a COMT-inhibiting flavonoid in genotype-oriented supplement guidance.